-I was reading the newspaper a few weeks ago & saw an ad on the outer corner of a page with the headline “Love Your Lady Parts.”
+I was reading the newspaper a few weeks ago and saw an ad on the outer corner of a page with the headline “Love Your Lady Parts.”
 Reading that, I became instantly filled with joy that there was something somewhere in local media that would herald such a positive message to the women of Portland.

 But then I continued reading.

-What a horrendous letdown.
+What a letdown.

 In seeing that ad, I became enraged because of what it implied to the viewer: “Hey, hate your vulva?
 Get a labiaplasty, ’cause it’s quick ‘n easy!”
-This is a message that suggests taking the easy way out, that extols normalcy in the reshaping (& obliteration) of your pussy petals, as though there is no other viable option.
+This is a message that suggests taking the easy way out, that extols normalcy in the reshaping (and obliteration) of your pussy petals, as though there is no other viable option.

 So, how does one develop a relationship with their yoni?
 They see it.
 Frequently.
 With a clean hand-mirror in a well lit room.
 Every day.
 And what they see they embrace, even if it makes them uncomfortable or gives them feelings of uncertainty or disapproval.